-Related network devices lists each hop in a path, and gives you the opportunity to save the hop’s details so that APM can poll it via snmp.
-If a hop is under your administrative control, click ‘add device’.
-Complete the dialog that follows, and an initial snmpwalk begins immediately.
-Then click a table row to see polling results on the network device details page.
+The Related Network Devices tab lists each hop in a path, and gives you the opportunity to save the hop’s details so that APM can poll it via SNMP.
+If a hop is under your administrative control, click ‘Add Device’.
+Complete the dialog that follows, and an initial SNMP Walk begins immediately.
+Then click a table row to see polling results on the Network Device Details page.

 Advanced Diagnostics reveals data with certainty of less than 30% and diagnostics ‘inconsistent with end-to-end network performance’.
 Contact Customer Care to enable this feature.
-Once one org admin has access to advanced diagnostics, that admin can assign this privilege to any other user.
+Once one Organization Admin has access to advanced diagnostics, that admin can assign this privilege to any other user.